 According to the National Institute on Drug Abuse, “a number of commonly abused volatile solvent anesthetic gases have neurobehavioral effects and mechanisms of action similar to those produced by CNS depressants, which include alcohol and medications such as sedatives and anesthetics.”

-Inhalants, like nearly all other drugs, shows activation of dopamine which is the bodies natural pleasure center.
+Inhalants, like nearly all other drugs, show activation of dopamine which is the bodies natural pleasure center.

 Early detection is the key to saving someone’s life.
 If you or anyone you know is showing signs of these behaviors, it is imperative that you seek professional addiction help and treatment to prevent any further psychological or physical damage.
 Letting an addiction go unchecked is taking a deadly risk.